epage/epage.github.io/blog/dev/submit-queue.md

 - To speed up PR feedback, its common to rely heavily on test avoidance but there are gaps where we don't have precise enough information and we err on the side of faster CI runs rather than more complete CI runs.
 Sometimes, this is worked around by markers the user can leave to get extra validation.
-  A Submit Queue gives us the best of all worlds: fast PR feedback and green-master.
+  A Submit Queue can be used to implement a two-tier CI system where you get the best of both worlds: fast PR feedback and green-master.
 - There is a gap between when a PR lands and CI pushing out artifacts.
 Submit Queue artifacts could be staged and made available if the pipeline succeeds, making them available immediately on merge.

 Considerations